 Synthetic wood decks present slip-and-fall conditions in much the same way as natural wood.
-Constant exposure to inclement weather creates the wet conditions where slips and falls can occur.
-Sometimes the wood deck planks begin to cup, forming a shallow “bowl” that tends to hold water, ice and snow.
-A quick freeze and you’ve got an ice tray.
+Constant exposure to inclement weather creates wet conditions where slips and falls can occur.
+Sometimes the wood deck planks begin to cup, forming a shallow “bowl” that tends to hold water, ice, and snow.
+A quick freeze will turn the pooling water into a dangerous sheet of ice.

 As with any slip, trip, or fall hazard, there are ways to help prevent accidents and to mitigate the conditions that can lead to a fall.